ziplab/QTool/doc/classification.md

    # python 3 is required
    pip install -r requirement.txt
    ```
-   Quantization for the classification task has not strict requirement on the pytorch version.
-However, other tasks such as [detection and segmentation](./detectron2.md) require a higher version pytorch. `detectron2` currently require `Torch 1.4`+.
+   Quantization for the classification task has no strict requirement on the pytorch version.
+However, other tasks such as [detection and segmentation](./detectron2.md) require a higher version pytorch. `detectron2` currently requires `Torch 1.4`+.
 Besides, the CUDA version on the machine is advised to keep the same with the one compiling the pytorch.

 3. Install Nvidia image pre-processing packages and mix precision training packages (optional, highly recommend)